Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 The solutions

-To help children manage nightmares, it's recommended to create a reassuring environment in their room.
+To help children manage nightmares, it is recommended to create a reassuring environment in their room.
 A soft nightlight can help alleviate fear of the dark.
 Additionally, encouraging children to express their emotions related to nightmares can help them feel supported and reassured.
 Relaxing activities before bed, such as reading soothing books or listening to soft music, can also help soothe children before sleep.

 Sleepwalking